Nassimos07/NassimHammemi/README.md

         <td><a href="https://www.linkedin.com/posts/nassim-hammami-771015217_computervision-yolov8-imageprocessing-activity-7232050148745383936-9wJ8?utm_source=share&utm_medium=member_desktop">LinkedIn Post</a></td>
     </tr>
         <tr>
-        <td> <a href="https://github.com/Nassimos07/YOLOv8_YOLOv10_Person_segmentation_blurred_AI_solution"> 🚀 BlurGuard: AI Tool for Intelligent Region of Interest Protection
+        <td> <a href="https://github.com/Nassimos07/Entering-Exiting-Persons-Counting-using-YOLOv8-YOLOv10-Roboflow-Supervision"> 🚀 BlurGuard: AI Tool for Intelligent Region of Interest Protection
  </a></td>
-        <td> In today's digital age, protecting privacy and complying with copyright policies in visual content is more important than ever.
-That's why I've developed an AI-powered tool designed to automatically blur non-essential regions in images and videos, ensuring that only the person of interest remains clear.</td>
+        <td>In this project, I demonstrate how to count the number of people entering and exiting a designated area using cutting-edge object detection models, YOLOv8 and YOLOv10, combined with the powerful capabilities of Roboflow Supervision.
+Whether you're working on security systems, retail analytics, or just curious about advanced computer vision techniques, this tutorial covers everything you need to know.</td>
         <td><a> - </a></td>
-        <td><a href="https://www.youtube.com/watch?v=_MJZID5qaQE"> Youtube Video </a></td>
+        <td><a href="https://www.youtube.com/watch?v=cJAiuTkZmmE"> Youtube Video </a></td>
-        <td><a href="https://www.linkedin.com/posts/nassim-hammami-771015217_computervision-yolov8-imageprocessing-activity-7232050148745383936-9wJ8?utm_source=share&utm_medium=member_desktop">LinkedIn Post</a></td>
+        <td><a href="https://www.linkedin.com/posts/nassim-hammami-771015217_excited-to-announce-my-latest-project-activity-7073713645519609856-S8q2?utm_source=share&utm_medium=member_desktop">LinkedIn Post</a></td>
     </tr>

 </table>